How Stretching Your Calf Muscles Can Save Your Back

 - Repeat 2-3 times a day and see how your back feels

 Keeping your leg muscles flexible can significantly help your back.
 If you have hurt your back or you wrestle with constant aches or pains, it’s time you saw your physical therapist.
-Give us a call today to talk to one of our therapists about your back problem and discuss the natural solution for long-term relief.
+Contact Innovative Physical Therapy today to talk to one of our physical therapists about your back problem and discuss the natural solution for long-term relief.